macpod/lasershark_3dp/README.md

-# LaserShark 3D Printer Host Software
+## LaserShark Based 3D Printer Host Software

 For more information please see http://macpod.net